Charles Oldaker

-Charles Oldaker (1887 – 26 September 1915) was a British gymnast.
+Charles John Swinbourne Oldaker (1887 – 26 September 1915) was a British gymnast.
 He competed in the men's team event at the 1908 Summer Olympics.
 He was killed in action during World War I.

 Personal life

 Oldaker served as a lance sergeant in the Worcestershire Regiment during the First World War.
 He was killed in action on 26 September 1915 in the area of Givenchy-lès-la-Bassée.
 Oldaker's body was not recovered, and he is commemorated at Loos Memorial.